Head-to-Head Comparison

 Final Verdict

-We recommend the Glacier Bay All-in-One as the strongest sub-$200 value pick — comes complete with seat and bolts.
-The Niagara Liberty is the smarter pick for hard-water areas where the Niagara flush design resists buildup better.
+We recommend the Glacier Bay All-in-One as the strongest sub-$200 value pick for emergency replacement and rental property installs — comes complete with seat and bolts, easy Home Depot availability.
+The Niagara Liberty is the smarter pick for primary bathroom installs where better build quality and 10+ year reliability matter more than upfront convenience.

 Choose Glacier Bay if...